eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/agent-configuration.md

 `iofogctl` provides an `AgentConfig` resource for the management of Agent configuration.

-An agent configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`
+An agent configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`.

-An agent configuration can be deployed using `iofogctl deploy -f agent-config.yaml`
+An agent configuration can be deployed using `iofogctl deploy -f agent-config.yaml`.
+The following is a sample of `AgentConfig` yaml content:

 ```yaml
 apiVersion: iofog.org/v2